41st Battalion, Royal New South Wales Regiment: Earliest militia units

-Drawing its lineage from the Byron Scottish Regiment, which had previously existed prior to the Pentropic restructure, 41 RNSWR's predecessor units can trace their history back to the Maclean Company & Byron Company of Scottish Rifles which was formed in 1899.
-This unit went through a number of name changes during its early history upon Australia's Federation, eventually becoming the 9th Infantry Australian Military Forces (AMF) in 1912.
-An unrelated unit, designated the 41st Infantry, was based in Penrith, Lithgow and Bathurst at this time.
+Drawing its lineage from the Byron Scottish Regiment, which had previously existed prior to the Pentropic restructure, 41 RNSWR's predecessor units can trace their history back to the Maclean Company & Lismore Company of Scottish Rifles which was formed in 1899.
+This unit went through a number of name changes during its early history upon Australia's Federation, soon becoming part of the 9th Infantry (Moreton) Regiment headquartered in Queensland.
+This changed in 1912, when the unit was reorganised to be wholly within the Northern Rivers region of New South Wales, designated as the 12th (Byron) Infantry Regiment.
+The Byron territorial title was because of a strong desire to align the region with the Byron name, such as Federal electorate but outside of this battalion, the naming did not stick..
+An unrelated unit, designated the 41st Infantry Regiment, was based in Penrith, Lithgow and Bathurst at this time.

 World War I

 1916

 During World War I, the battalion was raised as part of the Australian Imperial Force (AIF).
 Originally the battalion was to be known as the 35th Battalion but was renumbered when the 4th and 5th Divisions were raised in Egypt prior to the 3rd Division completing its formation in Australia.
 Now known as the 41st Battalion, it had been formed in February 1916 at Bell's Paddock (present day site of Brookside Shopping Centre and Mt Maria College) near the current Gallipoli Barracks, Enoggera, in Brisbane, Queensland, with men drawn from Queensland and northern New South Wales.
 It was assigned to the 11th Brigade, 3rd Division.
 Together with the initial raising of the battalion, nine groups of reinforcements were recruited and sent from Brisbane during the course of the war.
 After initial training, the battalion boarded a train to Sydney in May, 1916 to embark on the HMAT Demosthenes (AT64), to England.
 They travelled via Cape Town and the Cape Verde Islands, before arriving at Plymouth in July 1916.

 The battalion moved with the 3rd Division to Larkhill, site of the current Royal School of Artillery, in the Salisbury Plain Training Area.
 In November 1916, the battalion sailed for the Western Front from Portsmouth, England, to Le Havre, France, and moved towards the border area with Belgium near Armentières.
 The battalion entered the frontline for the first time on Christmas Eve, 1916 at the Mushroom Salient, just east of La Chapelle-d'Armentières, of which four soldiers were killed by artillery fire on the first night.